auth0/docs/articles/quickstart/native/windows-uwp-csharp/interactive.md

 ![](/media/articles/native-platforms/windows-uwp-csharp/universal-login.png)

-This will load the Auth0 login page into a web view.
-You can learn how to customize the login page in <a href="/universal-login#simple-customization" target="_blank" rel="noreferrer">this document</a>.
+This loads the Auth0 login page into a web view.
+You can learn how to customize the login page at <a href="/universal-login#simple-customization" target="_blank" rel="noreferrer">this document</a>.

 ## Handle Authentication Tokens

-The returned login result will indicate whether authentication was successful, and if so contain the tokens and claims of the user.
+The returned login result indicates whether authentication was successful, and if so contains the tokens and claims of the user.

 ### Authentication Error

 You can check the `IsError` property of the result to see whether the login has failed.
-The `ErrorMessage` will contain more information regarding the error which occurred.
+The `ErrorMessage` contains more information regarding the error which occurred.

 ```csharp
 if (loginResult.IsError)